 But I wouldn’t lob all the blame onto influencers.

-Historically, follower counts and number of Likes have been the deciding factors for brands in whether they will work with influencers.
-So, it makes sense that savvy users looking to cash in on the influencer marketing carze would buy followers to boost their follower counts.
+Historically, follower counts and the number of Likes have been the deciding factors for brands in whether they will work with influencers.
+So, it makes sense that savvy users looking to cash in on the influencer marketing craze would buy followers to boost their follower counts.

 But I think both brands and influencers missed a key piece of the influencer marketing puzzle – influence springs up from trust, and bots can’t trust.

 So, for the last few years, influencer marketing really has been sort of an anything-goes, see-if-it-sticks marketing trend for the large majority of brands, with just a few of them successfully implementing social proof techniques and marketing strategies that can deliver consistent and specific returns.

 Last month, the media went crazy when Twitter began indiscriminately purging fake and locked accounts from the platform.
 Reuters reported that Twitter got rid of 70 million accounts during the sweep, and dropped follower numbers for everybody from Joe Blow across the street to heads of state.

 Forty-one percent of agencies and brand marketers would say influencer fraud is holding back the growth of influencer marketing.
 But are they ready to ditch it as a marketing channel?
 No way.
 The returns are too good to ditch it.
 What they are doing is bringing influencer marketing in-house by building teams to manage campaigns directly, or hire an intermediary who can work with influencer marketing agencies or influencer platforms like The Shelf to hammer out strategies and roll out campaigns.
 Ultimately, the goal for brands is to maintain better control over campaigns, and to build ongoing relationships with social influencers.